rocher/mold/docs/installation.md

 ### Run the unit tests

-To build and run the unis tests:
+To build and run the unit tests:

 ```sh title="unit tests"
     cd mold_lib_*/tests